|Grade:||Letter grade (A through F)|

-Enrollment in a physical geography or geology bachelor’s programme.
+Enrollment in a physical geography or geology bachelors program.
 60 ECTS within general natural science, of which 30 ECTS within the field of geology/geosciences.

 The course investigates how climatic and watershed processes influence the modern glacial, fluvial, lacustrine and periglacial systems in the high Arctic setting of western Svalbard.
 Excursions to various localities in the vicinity of Longyearbyen will provide an introduction to high Arctic glacial and periglacial processes and environments.
-Monitoring studies of the rapidly changing Arctic cryo-/hydrosphere at the field site at Kapp Linné will extend existing environmental data sets that establish a robust baseline against which future changes will be measured.
-Documentation of the changing environmental conditions occurring at this high latitude site will also facilitate interpretation of high-resolution Holocene climate proxy records such as annually laminated lacustrine sediments.
+Monitoring studies of the rapidly changing Arctic cryo-/hydrosphere at the field site on glaciers and their forefields will extend existing environmental data sets that establish a robust baseline against which future changes will be measured.

-During this field course, students will gain experience in aspects of glaciology, fluvial hydrology and sediment transport, periglacial geomorphology, physical limnology and pro-glacial lacustrine sedimentation.
-Students will gain experience in using a network of environmental monitoring instrumentation to interpret seasonal, annual, and long-term changes in the high Arctic terrestrial system.
+During this field course, students will gain experience in aspects of glaciology, geomorphology, fluvial hydrology and sediment transport, and periglacial geomorphology.
+Students will gain experience in using a network of environmental monitoring instrumentation to interpret seasonal, annual, and long-term changes in high Arctic terrestrial systems.

 Upon completing the course, the students will:

-- have an understanding of the geomorphic, cryospheric, and sedimentological processes and their linkages in a glaciated high Arctic watershed
+- have an understanding of the geomorphic, cryospheric, hydrologic, and sedimentological processes and their linkages in glaciated high Arctic watersheds

 - have an understanding of modern processes which will further inform their interpretation of late Holocene environmental changes and will allow for more accurate predictions of future environmental changes in the Arctic.